andoncemore/notes-blog/_posts/2019-04-23-newdarkage_chasm.md

 ### Computational Thinking:
 Currently, those people that can unwrap those systems are technologists and tech-solutionists that believe in computational thinking.
 All new technologies are presented as inherently emancipatory.

+### Complexity vs. Abstraction
+Metaphors help us understand through abstraction.
+But that also hides the complexity, which makes it harder to know what is really happening.
+I'm struggling to differentiate between these two things.